adamwan-nexplore/guidebook-nxp-hk/what-we-share/query-performance.md

 - Normalization

-  - design the schema so that any change of one field only affect one record
+  - design the schema so that any change of one data field only affect one record

 - De-normalization